morettol/momopda/README.md

-# MoMoPDA - Moodle Plugin Development Skills
+# MoMoPDA - Moodle Plugin Development Assistant

-MoMoPDA (Modular Moodle Plugin Development Assistant) is a collection of Agent Skills for developing Moodle plugins.
+MoMoPDA is a collection of Agent Skills for developing Moodle plugins.
 Following the [Agent Skills standard](https://agentskills.io), these skills work with Claude Code, Gemini CLI, and other compatible AI development tools.

 ## Available Skills